hackerb9/vt340test/charset/README.md

-While that works for single-byte character sets, the VT340 can simultaneously show characters that are beyond those 8-bits by using multiple bytes per character via "shifting".
+While that works for single-byte character sets, the VT340 can simultaneously show characters that are beyond those 8-bits by using multiple bytes per character via "shifting" (ISO 2022).

 <ul>
 * Quick shifting example (partial differential):